ThinkParQ/beegfs-csi-driver/README.md

 * Deploying the driver requires access to a terminal with kubectl.
 * The [BeeGFS DKMS
   client](https://doc.beegfs.io/latest/advanced_topics/client_dkms.html) must be
   preinstalled to each Kubernetes node that needs BeeGFS access.
+  * Note: As part of this setup the beegfs-helperd and beegfs-utils packages must be installed, and the `beegfs-helperd` service must be started and enabled.
 * Each BeeGFS mount point uses an ephemeral UDP port.
 On Linux the selected ephemeral port is constrained by the values of [IP variables](https://www.kernel.org/doc/html/latest/networking/ip-sysctl.html#ip-variables).